bjornjee/Practice/Database/README.md

 # Database
-In this project, we will build a LSM database.
+In this project, we will build a LSM database!